emedgene/flask-security/docs/configuration.rst

                           change password endpoint.
 The URL for this endpoint is specified by the ``SECURITY_CHANGE_URL`` configuration
                           option.
 Defaults to ``False``.
+``SECURITY_TWO_FACTOR``   Specifies if Flask-Security should enable the
+                          two factor login feature.
+If set to ``True``, users are first required to enter a password to start login login process and then enter a code sent to them using email, sms or google authenticator app.
+                          experimental and should be used with caution.
+Defaults to ``False``.
 ========================= ======================================================

 Email